Pumprlfl/Code2/README.md

 what does it have?(attributes)
 what can it do?(methods)
 what does it know?(outside information)
-who holds it?(the variable you use to instance it "let...")
+who holds it?(the variable you use to instance it "let...", or Array)
-what is it?(Type of)
+what is it?(what the superclass of the subclasses is)

 Two commandments: